The Complete Guide to Understanding the Steps of the SSDI Process

 Additionally, federal judges review whether substantial evidence supports the denial, whether SSA properly applied disability regulations, and whether your rights were violated.
 The court does not re-weigh evidence or hear new testimony—it’s a legal review of the administrative record.

 Three outcomes are possible: remand (case sent back to SSA for further review with specific instructions), reversal with immediate benefits (rare), or affirmation of the denial (with possible appeal to Circuit Court).
-Approximately 60% of federal court cases result in remand to an ALJ for a new hearing, often due to inadequate explanation of evidence evaluation or failure to properly develop the medical record.
+Federal court review may result in a remand for further administrative review, affirmation of the prior decision, or other legal outcomes depending on the record.

 Timeline Expectations and Success Rates